Maryland State Alzheimer’s Plan Overview

 in hospice with a primary diagnosis of dementia

-increase of geriatricians in Maryland needed to meet the demand in 2050
+number of geriatricians in Maryland in 2021

 Resources to Drive Change in Maryland